matiasandina/MLA2_Tracking/README.md

 # MLA2_Tracking

 This is the code used to record, track and analyze animal position for MLA2 experiment.
+To use this code in a **new** experiment, fork or download from the Github repository and start over with new data there.

 ## Workflow outline